 EEE In Horses

 More than 80% of horses that contract EEE will die.
 It spreads quickly through their bodies and infects the nervous system.
 Symptoms include fever, depression, lack of appetite, circling, head pressing, blindness, stiffness and paralysis, seizures, and eventually death.
 All horses are at risk if not vaccinated, but young adults seem to be more vulnerable.
-The University of Florida’s College of Veterinary Medicine suggest vaccinating twice a year as the most important step in protecting your horses but also suggests the following: remove standing water in pastures and near stables, apply fly masks and sheets when horses are at pasture, spray horses with repellent, do not pasture during the hours of dawn and dusk when mosquitoes are most active, and keep fans on in your barns and stables.
+The University of Florida’s College of Veterinary Medicine suggest vaccinating twice a year as the most important step in protecting your horses but also suggests the following: remove standing water in pastures and near stables, apply fly masks and sheets when horses are at pasture, mist horses with repellent, do not pasture during the hours of dawn and dusk when mosquitoes are most active, and keep fans on in your barns and stables.